 Sesame has protein.
-Brain needs lecithin for its development and sesame has lots of it.
+The brain needs lecithin for its development and sesame has lots of it.
 Sesame strengthens the muscles, sinews and nerves.
 It also has a lot of B complex vitamins.

 ~ Take til and jaggery in equal quantities and make laddoos.
 Eat 1 laddoo in the morning and 1 laddoo in the evening.
 Eat it with milk.

-It improves strength, reduce mental weakness and reduces stress.
-Those who do hard physical labor will benefit much from consuming this.
-It also delays aging.
+It improves strength, reduces mental weakness and reduces stress.
+Those who do hard physical labour will benefit much from consuming this.
+It also delays ageing.